tkellen/memorybox/README.md

 So, how do you find your files?
 This tool assumes the quantity of data being dealt with is large enough that the only meaningful way to curate it is programatically.
-In order to support this, a json "metafile" is created sibling to every imported "datafile".
+In order to support this, a json encoded "metafile" is created sibling to every imported "datafile".
 ```sh
 ➜ find ~/memorybox -type f | sort
 /home/tkellen/memorybox/160b7f0b12cdee794db30427ecceb8429e5d8fb2c2aff7f12ccacdf1fadc357b-sha256